 An example?

 The disdainful retort of a Mennonite gentleman to those who dared to talk about voting in his presence, “I vote on my knees!”
-This sanctimonious announcement, alluding to prayer rather than direct involvement in the political process, was met appropriately with humorous remark to the effect that crawling to the ballot box being an odd way to vote.
+This sanctimonious announcement, alluding to prayer rather than direct involvement in the political process, was met appropriately with a humorous remark to the effect that crawling to the ballot box was an odd way to vote.
 But it does also describe the strange dichotomy, or rather the inconsistent application, of non-conformity rules.

 A man actually voting on his knees